ThomGeG/Toms-Image-Uploader/README.md

 ```
 https://api.imgur.com/oauth2/authorize?response_type=token&client_id=YOUR_CLIENT_ID_HERE
 ```
 You may be asked to log into your Imgur account if not already and authorize the application.
-Upon doing so you will be redirected to a non-existant page.
+Upon doing so you will be redirected to a non-existent page.

 ![alt](https://i.imgur.com/chKLdbY.png)